-Partial raw data of the carbonate system after years of transgenerational exposure to ocean acidification in the European Sea Bass Dicentrarchus labrax
+Partial raw data: sea water carbonate system after years of transgenerational exposure to ocean acidification in the European Sea Bass Dicentrarchus labrax

 |Temporal extent||2013-10-24 -2019-10-17|

 |Author(s)||Cohen-Rengifo Mishal1, Mouchel Olivier1, Collet Sophie1, Cominassi Louise1, 3, Howald Sarah1, 4, Crespel Amélie1, 5, Cabon Cabon2, Danion Morgane2, Mazurais David1|

 2 : French Agency for Food, Environmental and Occupational Health and Safety (ANSES), Ploufragan-Plouzané Laboratory, Fish Viral Pathology Unit, Technopôle Brest-Iroise, 29280 Plouzané, France

 3 : Current : Institute of Arctic Biology, University of Alaska Fairbanks, Fairbanks, Alaska, USA

 4 : Current : Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research, Integrative Ecophysiology, 27570 Bremerhaven, Bremen, Germany

 5 : Current : Department of Biology, University of Turku, Finland

 |Keyword(s)||raw data, carbonate system parameters, physico-chemical parameters, transgenerational ocean acidification, viral challenge|